WebClub-NITK/project-ideas/README.md

-# Systems Project Ideas
+# WebClub Project Ideas
-This repository is for maintaining project ideas for the Systems and Security SIG.

----
+## Systems & Security SIG Ideas

 ## 1. Create a PostgreSQL Database Extension
 - **Details**: Creating an extension for PostgreSQL can be done in C. The usefulness of the extension depends on the problem it aims to solve.
 For example, we could build an extension that displays the query plan of the SQL engine.
 Open to additional suggestions for potential functionalities.